hiluskeay/pdf-highlight-oa/README.md

     - supabase would also have code for these calls.
 - App.tsx would call my apis

-Because I'm more familiar with svelte, it took a bit of time for me to debug and tweak my approach to work within Node (apparently FileReaders don't work within Node, but Buffers do, that took a bit of googling), but in the end I have the feature fully implemented!
+Because I'm more familiar with svelte, it took a bit of time for me to debug and tweak my approach to work within Node (apparently FileReaders don't work within Node, but Buffers do, that took a bit of googling), but in the end I was able to get the feature implemented!

+***One Bug I was unable to solve before the submission time, was that my implementation only saves files to the database when they are in the project directory. ***

+***I did some more research into the problem I'm facing, and it turns out it's a limitation of my approach.
+From what I understand, I used Node's fs module to read the pdf data, but the browser can't provide fs with the full filepath it needs to work.
+I found a few different approaches online that would probably work better, and if I wasn't in school I'd invest the time implementing them before the deadline, because I thoroughly enjoyed this exercise. ***

+***I've decided to submit what I have, because I'm proud of how much of the new framework I was able to learn in the short period of time I used, and also that I was able to see the pdfs appear in my DB Browser application. ***

+***If this were a real task assigned to me on co-op, I would have continued to work at getting the feature to work, and tried the alternate approaches I found online, and if needed a few ideas I had myself (Formdata approach according to the internet, but I realized after that I could also have saved the images that the app makes anyway).  ***

+***Thank you again!***

-I thuroughly enjoyed this programming exercise, and if I had more time, I would do more research on refining the code I wrote, and would love to tackle the other features proposed.
+I thoroughly enjoyed this programming exercise, and if I had more time, I would do more research on refining the code I wrote, and would love to tackle the other features proposed.

 ## Features